Emmanuel Sanders Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- Sanders has chipped in with 626 yards on 42 catches and four touchdowns.
-He has been targeted 72 times and averages 41.7 receiving yards per game.
+- Sanders has racked up 626 yards on 42 receptions with four touchdowns, averaging 41.7 yards per game, on 72 targets.

-- Sanders has been the target of 72 of his team's 583 passing attempts this season, or 12.3% of the target share.

-- With 10 targets in the red zone this season, Sanders has been on the receiving end of 9.3% of his team's 107 red zone pass attempts.
+- Sanders (10 red zone targets) has been the recipient of 9.3% of his team's 107 red zone pass attempts.

-- The Bills have run 60.3% passing plays and 39.7% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Bills, who rank third in the NFL in points scored, have attempted a pass 60.3% of the time while opting for the ground attack 39.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Falcons.